Twigonometry/sesh-automation/README.md

 ## blindcommit.sh

 Demonstrates the 'gitgone' code shown in session.
-If run, WILL commit all changes to master - so be careful!
+Echoes some text to commit-this.txt so there's something to send off.
+If run, WILL commit + push all changes to master - so be careful!

 ## params-and-flags